Zero Mostel: Death

-In the last four months of his life, Mostel took on a nutritionally unsound diet (later described by his friends as a starvation diet) that reduced his weight from 304 lb to 215 lb.
+In the last four months of his life, Mostel took on a mostly liquid diet (later described by his friends as a starvation diet) that reduced his weight from 304 lb to 215 lb.
 During rehearsals for Arnold Wesker's new play The Merchant (in which Mostel played a reimagined version of Shakespeare's Shylock) in Philadelphia, he collapsed in his dressing room and was taken to Thomas Jefferson University Hospital.
 He was diagnosed with a respiratory disorder; it was believed he was in no danger and would be released soon.
 However, on September 8, 1977, Mostel complained of dizziness and lost consciousness.
 The attending physicians were unable to revive him, and he was pronounced dead that evening.
 It is believed that he suffered an aortic aneurysm.
 Wesker wrote a book chronicling the out-of-town tribulations that beset the play and culminated in Zero's death called The Birth of Shylock and the Death of Zero Mostel.

 In accordance with his final requests, his family did not stage any funeral or other memorial service.
 Mostel was cremated following his death; the location of his ashes is not publicly known.

 Reception and collaborations

-Mostel often collided with directors and other performers in the course of his professional career.
-He was described as irreverent, believing himself to be a comic genius (many critics agreed with him) and showed little patience for incompetence.
+Mostel often collided with directors and other performers in the course of his career.
+He was described as irreverent, believing himself to be a comic genius (many critics agreed) and showed little patience for incompetence.
 He often improvised, which was received well by audiences but which often left other performers (who were not prepared for his ad-libbed lines) confused and speechless during live performances.
 He often dominated the stage whether or not his role called for it.
-Norman Jewison stated this as a reason for preferring Chaim Topol for the role of Tevye in the movie version of Fiddler on the Roof.
+Norman Jewison stated this as a reason for preferring Chaim Topol for the role of Tevye in the film adptation of Fiddler on the Roof.
 Mostel took exception to these criticisms:

 There's a kind of silliness in the theater about what one contributes to a show.
 The producer obviously contributes the money…but must the actor contribute nothing at all?
 I'm not a modest fellow about those things.
 I contribute a great deal.
 And they always manage to hang you for having an interpretation.
 Isn't [the theater] where your imagination should flower?
 Why must it always be dull as shit?